-Bob Wilkerson, a SPEEA-IFPTE, Local 2001 member since joining The Boeing Company in 1986, was elected treasurer in March, 2006 and again in March, 2012.
-Wilkerson is a Manufacturing Engineer at Boeing Commercial Airplanes working on the 737 Program.
+Bob Wilkerson, a SPEEA-IFPTE Local 2001 member since starting at Boeing in 1986, was elected Treasurer in March, 2006, and re-elected March, 2012 and March, 2014.
+He served as NW Council treasurer and chair from 2003 to 2006.
+Wilkerson is a Manufacturing Engineer working on the 737 program in Renton, Wash.

-Born at Offutt AFB, NE, Wilkerson’s father flew in a number of Boeing products during a 20-year career in the U.S. Air Force.
-Wilkerson grew up in Sedro Woolley, Wash., where he built plenty of airplane models.
-He decided he wanted to be an engineer, working on the real things.
-He earned a bachelor’s degree in electronics engineering technology and a master’s in engineering technology from Central Washington University.
+Growing up in Sedro Woolley, Wash., Wilkerson built plenty of airplane models.
+He decided early on he wanted to be an engineer.
+He obtained a bachelor’s degree in Electronics Engineering Technology and a master’s in Engineering Technology from Central Washington University.

-Wilkerson is no stranger to unions.
-When he worked at a restaurant during high school, he belonged to a union.
-He was also a member of the International Association of Machinists (IAM) while working summers fabricating oil-well equipment during college.
+Wilkerson is no stranger to the labor movement.
+He belonged to a union during high school, when he worked at a restaurant.
+He also was a member of the International Association of Machinists (IAM) when he worked summers fabricating oil well equipment to pay for college.

 Jimmie Mathis joined SPEEA shortly after starting at The Boeing Company in 1978.
 He was first elected as a SPEEA Council officer more than 20 years ago and has been elected to almost every Council office.